Jason2866/ESP_Flasher/README.md

 5. The `SSID` field will be automatically filled with the selected network name
 6. Enter your password in the `Password` field and click the `Provision` button
 7. The device will connect to your WiFi network and display the assigned IP address

-### Serial Console

-Use the built-in serial console to monitor your device, send commands, and configure settings.
-The console supports full ANSI color output for better readability.

 **Benefits:**
 - No need to connect to a temporary access point